-But turnabout is that modern parents in the stress of the exam season, can now turn to a tutoring industry using online technology.
+Modern parents in the stress of the exam season, can now turn to a tutoring industry using online technology.

-Increasing Growth of Online Education:
+Increasing Growth of E-Learning:

 There was a time when finding a tutor relied upon recommendations from friends or looking through newspaper adverts.
 But, with this digital deface, tutors are offered and reviewed online.

-Online education allows parents and students to browse through a list of tutors offering subjects in their area, correspond with them and arrange lessons.
+E-Learning allows parents and students to browse through a list of tutors offering subjects in their area, correspond with them and arrange lessons.

 In the past, it’s been quite difficult to deliver good quality online lessons as the technology wasn’t there but things have changed over the last couple of years, as the online technology has improved.
 Parents, teachers and students have become more adept and proficient at using all available online resources and incorporating them fully into their lessons.

-The annual growth rate of students, who are enrolling in the online tutoring solutions is expected to double in the next couple of years.
+The annual growth rate of students, who are enrol in the online tutoring solutions is expected to double in the next couple of years.
 In the year 2016, the online tutoring market of K-12 segment valued at $63.57 billion and it is predicted to be $120.67 billion by 2021.